-Your induction timetable will include both online sessions and some on-campus welcome activities.
-Your timetable will be provided to you via email, ready for the IFY start date of 20th September 2021.
+Your induction timetable will include a variety of on-campus sessions and welcome activities to help you settle in and prepare to start your studies.
+Your timetable will be provided to you via email, ready for the IFY start date of 26th September 2022.

 Will I be required to attend face to face sessions?

-Yes, as you will be taught primarily face to face on the University of Leeds campus.
-Where large numbers of students do not allow for this to take place due to ongoing social distancing restrictions, online teaching will be used instead to enhance your learning.
+Our campus is fully open and all students are expected to be on campus to attend sessions face to face.
 You will take modules in different schools within the University of Leeds.
 Each school and your Module Manager/lecturer will provide you with more detail about which sessions are face to face and which are online.

 Where can I go for support?